whopio/frosted-ui/packages/frosted-ui-react-native/README.md

 ## Styling

-This library uses NativeWind (Tailwind CSS for React Native) for styling.
-Make sure your project is configured with NativeWind v4.
+This library uses React Native's built-in styling system with a comprehensive design system.
+All components support light and dark mode out of the box, and include multiple color palettes (28+ accent colors) and variants.

 ## License